firedrakeproject/firedrake/doc/sphinx/source/backends.rst

 Any computation in PyOP2 requires the generation of code at runtime specific to each individual :func:`~pyop2.par_loop`.
-The host backends generate code which is just-in-time (JIT) compiled into a shared library callable as a Python module using the Instant_ utility from the `FEniCS project`_.
-Instant_ also takes care of caching the modules on disk to save having to recompile the same code.
+The host backends generate code which is just-in-time (JIT) compiled into a shared library callable via :mod:`ctypes`.
+The compilation procedure also takes care of caching the compiled library on disk, such that the compilation cost is not paid every time.

 .. _sequential_backend: